ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 # Tutorial: Image Gallery Web Application
 {: #web-application}

-From beginning to end, a web application covers a lot of different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
+From beginning to end, building a web application covers a lot of different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
 This tutorial will show you how to build a simple image gallery on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
 This application uses {{site.data.keyword.cos_full_notm}} as the back-end storage for a Node.js application that allows a user to upload and view JPEG image files.

 ## Before you begin
-{: #gs-prereqs}
+{: #wa-prereqs}

 As prerequisites to building a web application, we will start with the following:

   - {{site.data.keyword.cloud_notm}} Platform account
+  - Docker, as part of the {{site.data.keyword.cloud_notm}} Developer Tools
   - Node.js
   - Git (both Desktop app and Command Line Interface&mdash;CLI)

+### Installing Docker
+{: #tutorial-wa-install-docker}

+Transitioning from building web applications with traditional server instances or even virtual servers to containers, like Docker, speeds up development and eases testing while supporting automated deployment.
+A container doesn't need an operating system, just your code and configuration for everything from dependencies to settings.

+Install the [developer tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud-cli).
+The {{site.data.keyword.cloud_notm}}
+Developer Tools offer a command line approach to creating, developing, and deploying cloud applications.

+[Docker](https://www.docker.com) is installed as part of the developer tools.
+Docker must be running for the build commands to work.
+You must create a Docker account, run the Docker app, and sign in.

 ### Installing Node.js
-{: #tutorial-gs-install-node}
+{: #tutorial-wa-install-node}

 The app you will build uses Node.js as the server-side engine to run the JavaScript code for this web application.
 In order to use the Node Package Manager (NPM), to manage